-- (1) The 2011 annual incentive plan provided for payment of these bonuses in fully vested RSUs for the executive officers. - (2) Because each individual's target bonus is a specified percentage of base salary, the target bonus amount in this table is based on the annual base salary in effect at the end of the year when bonuses are calculated. - (3) The amounts in this column represent the aggregate grant date fair value of the equity award calculated in accordance with FASB ASC Topic 718.
-With respect to performance-based awards, this is based on the probable outcome of the performance conditions applicable to the award.
-See Note 11 of the notes to our consolidated financial statements in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 24, 2012 for a discussion of the assumptions made by Equinix in determining the grant date fair values of our equity awards.
+(1) Because each individual's target bonus is a specified percentage of base salary, the target bonus amount in this table is based on the annual base salary in effect at the end of the year when bonuses are calculated.
+Ms. Baack's target bonus is stated as the annualized amount, but her actual payout was prorated to reflect her start date in September 2012.

+(2) The amounts in this column represent the aggregate grant date fair value of the equity award calculated in accordance with FASB ASC Topic 718.
+See Note 1 under the Summary Compensation Table.
+Also see Note 12 of the notes to our consolidated financial statements in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 26, 2013 for a discussion of the assumptions made by Equinix in determining the grant date fair values of our equity awards.